 The Atlanta Film Series isn’t just a collection of festivals.
 It’s a movement.
 A year-round celebration of creative voices, unfiltered storytelling, and true indie spirit.
 Each event is built by filmmakers, for filmmakers.
 Whether you're creating or just watching, there’s nothing quite like it.

-Atlanta Documentary Film Festival (Docufest) – Every March, Docufest showcases powerful short and feature documentaries from around the world, featuring real stories and fresh perspectives.
+Atlanta Documentary Film Festival (ATL DOC) – Every March, ATL DOC showcases powerful short and feature documentaries from around the world, featuring real stories and fresh perspectives.

-Atlanta Immersion – Also in May, Atlanta Immersion explores the intersection of art and technology.
-The event features AI-generated films, digital art, panels, and live music, creating a space for innovation and conversation about the future of creativity.
+Atlanta Experimental (ATL EXP) – Also in May, Atlanta Experimental Fest explores the intersection of art and technology.
+The event features experimental shorts of all categories, creating a space for innovation and conversation about the future of creativity.

 Atlanta Underground Film Festival (AUFF) – In August, AUFF takes center stage with bold, unconventional work from around the world.
 It’s Atlanta’s home for films that push boundaries and break rules.